Shadow5782/AdversarialSampleMetric/README.md

 - _distance_limit_max_: Maximum L2-distance limitation for the last metric run.
 - _distance_limit_min_: Minimum L2-distance limitation for the first metric run.
 - _distance_steps_: Amount of metric runs from min to max.
-- _max_iterations_: Maximum amount of iterations one attack can run.
+- _max_iterations_: Maximum number of iterations one attack can run.

 Note that the corresponing architectures of the white-box, grey-box and black-box model must be imported at line 65, 72, 79.